bitnami/containers/containers/mongodb/README.md

 # Notable Changes

+## 3.6.23-debian-9-r155, 4.0.26-debian-9-r44, 4.2.15-debian-10-r60, 4.4.8-debian-10-r36, 5.0.2-debian-10-r5

+- The variables `MONGODB_EXTRA_USERNAMES`, `MONGODB_EXTRA_PASSWORDS` and `MONGODB_EXTRA_DATABASES` were added to permit initialization of more than one database the first time that a container is run. `MONGODB_EXTRA_USERNAMES`, `MONGODB_EXTRA_PASSWORDS`, `MONGODB_EXTRA_DATABASES` use the characters `,` and/or `;` as field delimiters.
+It is still possible to use the variables from prior versions if necessary: `MONGODB_USERNAME`, `MONGODB_PASSWORD` and `MONGODB_DATABASE`.
+- When specifying extra users, an empty database name will be understood as the Mongo default database called `test`.
+- It is not possible to create extra users with an empty password, this is a Mongo limitation.

 ## 4.4.8-debian-10-r31, and 5.0.2-debian-10-r0

 - From now on, "Default Write Concern" need to be set before adding new members (secondary, arbiter or hidden) to the cluster.
 In order to maintain the safest default configuration, `{"setDefaultRWConcern" : 1, "defaultWriteConcern" : {"w" : "majority"}}` is configured before adding new members.
 See https://docs.mongodb.com/manual/reference/command/setDefaultRWConcern/ and https://docs.mongodb.com/v5.0/reference/mongodb-defaults/#default-write-concern